GrahamItcush/PenguinPredictor/PenguinPredictor/README.md

 # PenguinPredictor
-A Tensorflow model created to predict the species of a penguin based on the penguins dataset
+A Tensorflow model created to predict the species of a penguin based on the penguins dataset in Google Colaboratory.